 I have been enjoying chocolate for most of my life... lots of it!
 I would even say I'm a bit of a chocaholic and my waistline has never thanked me for it!
-A couple of years ago I stopped buying popular high street brands of chocolate - primarily because I had started my plastic free journey, and their packaging can't be recycled, but also because my daughter didn't want me to buy products with palm oil in (don't get me started on that global issue!).
+A couple of years ago I stopped buying popular high street brands of chocolate - primarily because I had started my plastic free journey, but also because my daughter didn't want me to buy products that contained palm oil (don't get me started on that global issue!).

 In 2005, a group of Dutch investigative journalists brought the issue of child slavery in the cocoa industry to the forefront.
 In their investigation, they found that none of the major chocolate manufacturers who signed the Cocoa Protocol were keeping their promises, and forced child labour continued throughout production lines.
 They started lobbying manufacturers to change their ways, and Teun (the founder of Tony's) became an activist for the cause - he even handed himself in to the Dutch courts as a ‘chocolate criminal’ to emphasise the corruption from both consumer and producer perspectives.

 To raise awareness, Teun started manufacturing his own chocolate bars and this was the start of Tony’s.
 He called it Tony’s Chocolonely for ‘Teun’ (which no one outside the Netherlands could pronounce!), and ‘Chocolonely’, to represent his lonely battle to make ethical, slave-free chocolate.